-News Weekly: Each week, parents receive News Weekly (either a paper copy or by email).
+News Weekly: Each week, parents receive News Weekly (by email).
 This details recent or future events as well as any notices etc...

 Half Termly Curriculum Statements: Each half term, parents receive a curriculum statement from the class teacher.
 This explains what will be taught in class for that half term.
 Parents will be given information on Literacy, Numeracy, Science, RE, PSHCE, PE and the Creative Curriculum.